 You must supply two academic references from within the past two years.
 We may also accept one professional reference and one academic reference.
 Applicants should not email references to us themselves.
 Each reference must be either emailed by the referee directly to us (firstname.lastname@example.org) or uploaded via the application system.
 All references must be on headed paper and clearly dated.

-You must submit a satisfactory research proposal ofno more than 2,000 words, excluding bibliography.
+You must submit a satisfactory research proposal ofno more than 2,000 words, including references but excluding bibliography.
 Details of the content of a research proposal are explained below.
 Acceptance is dependent on whether we have the necessary academic expertise in the School.
 Students must make informal contact with a potential supervisor to discuss their application and research proposal at an early stage.
 Please note, however, that such contact does not necessarily mean that you will eventually be accepted.

 You should state on the application whether you would like to be considered for a scholarship to assist with funding your PhD study.
 Do note that the Law School has limited funding available for PhD applicants and it is available on a competitive basis.
 Details of postgraduate funding opportunities are availablehere